Ezequiel Duran Player Props: Rangers vs. Angels

-The Texas Rangers, including Ezequiel Duran (.387 batting average in his past 10 games), take on starting pitcher Tyler Anderson and the Los Angeles Angels at Globe Life Field, Monday at 8:05 PM ET.
+The Texas Rangers, including Ezequiel Duran (.417 on-base percentage in past 10 games, 58 points above season-long percentage), take on starter Jaime Barria and the Los Angeles Angels at Globe Life Field, Tuesday at 8:05 PM ET.

+In his previous game, he racked up three RBI (going 1-for-3 with a home run) against the Angels.

 Ezequiel Duran Game Info & Props vs. the Angels